 Morning arrives and we spend the morning getting familiar with our surroundings and head out for a safari across the plains.
 We see carcasses left behind from a kill of wildebeest and we see various Antelope, Gazelles, Hartebeests and Waterbuck with a few birds.
 After half a day out on the plains, we head back to camp to relax and the rains come down.

 The second day we see similar but no big cats or at least one leopard is pointed out to us, but it is so far away you can barely see it up a tree which is disappointing but we are all in good spirits and press on.
 We returned to camp in the afternoon and I decided an afternoon stroll was needed.
-A small brown creature shot past me as I wondered through camp and I decided to follow it.
+A small brown creature shot past me as I wandered through camp and I decided to follow it.
 This small brown blob of fluff which I initially thought to be a bird, flew into one of the huts and there tucked up in the corner I was lucky enough to get my first ever captured shot of a wild bat (it is an exceptionally rare opportunity to come across one in broad daylight and to be able to follow it).
 I am to this day proud of this capture.
 To photograph a bat is pretty difficult with standard equipment as they are incredibly agile and fast.

 On the third day we headed off to a Masai Tribes village whereby, in the next segment of my African adventure we will continue…